ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 } ReportUploadStatus;

 struct {
-  ReportUploadStatus status[status_count];
+  ReportUploadStatus status[message_length];
 } UploadResponse;
 ~~~

+Where `message_length` is the length in bytes of the concatenated
+`ReportUploadStatus` objects.

 The Leader only includes reports that failed processing in the response.
+Reports
-Reports that are accepted do not have a response.
+that are accepted do not have a response.

 Reports in the response MUST appear in the same order as in the request.

-For each report that failed to upload, the Leader creates a
+For each report that failed to upload, the Leader creates a `ReportUploadStatus`
-`ReportUploadStatus` struct and includes the `ReportId` from the input and a
+and includes the `ReportId` from the input and a `ReportError`
-`ReportError` ({{basic-definitions}}) that describes the failure.
-The length of
+({{basic-definitions}}) that describes the failure.
+The length of this sequence
-this sequence is always less than or equal to the length of the upload sequence.
+is always less than or equal to the length of the upload sequence.

 If the Leader does not recognize the `config_id` in the encrypted input share,
-it sets the error field to `outdated_config`.
-When the Client receives an
+it sets the corresponding error field to `outdated_config`.
+When the Client
-`outdated_config` error, it SHOULD invalidate any cached `HpkeConfigList` and
+receives an `outdated_config` error, it SHOULD invalidate any cached
-retry with a freshly generated `Report`.
-If this retried upload does not
+`HpkeConfigList` and retry with a freshly generated `Report`.
+If this retried
-succeed, the Client SHOULD abort and discontinue retrying.
+upload does not succeed, the Client SHOULD abort and discontinue retrying.

 If a report's ID matches that of a previously uploaded report, the Leader MUST
-ignore it.
-In addition, it MAY alert the Client with setting the
+discard it.
+In addition, it MAY set the corresponding error field to
-error field to `report_replayed`.
+`report_replayed`.

-The Leader MUST ignore any report pertaining to a batch that has already been
+The Leader MUST discard any report pertaining to a batch that has already been
 collected (see {{replay-protection}} for details).
-The Leader MAY also return
+The Leader MAY also set the
-`report_replayed` error for this report.
+corresponding error field to `report_replayed`.

-The Leader MUST ignore any report whose timestamp is outside of the task's
+The Leader MUST discard any report whose timestamp is outside of the task's
 `time_interval`.
-When it does so, it SHOULD also set the error field to
+When it does so, it SHOULD set the corresponding error field to
-`report_dropped` for the corresponding report in the response.
+`report_dropped`.

 The Leader may need to buffer reports while waiting to aggregate them (e.g.,
 while waiting for an aggregation parameter from the Collector; see
 {{collect-flow}}).
 The Leader SHOULD NOT accept reports whose timestamps are too
 far in the future.
 Implementors MAY provide for some small leeway, usually no
 more than a few minutes, to account for clock skew.
 If the Leader rejects a
-report for this reason, it SHOULD indicate it with `report_too_early` error.
+report for this reason, it SHOULD set the corresponding error field to
-In this situation, the Client MAY re-upload the report later on.
+`report_too_early`.
+In this situation, the Client MAY re-upload the report later
+on.

 If the report contains an unrecognized public report extension, or if the
 Leader's input share contains an unrecognized private report extension, then the